-Critical and Contextual Studies is an option which students can take after completion of their first year of Fine Art.
+Critical and Contextual Studies is an option students can take after completion of their first year of Fine Art.
 It is closely linked and taught alongside A Level Fine Art and offers those students who prefer a more in-depth written and critical approach to the subject, the opportunity to study the development of Art and Design in its many changing forms, through both practical and written assignments.
 The emphasis of the course is on evaluating and interpreting works of art in their social and

-Year 2: Component 1: Personal Investigation (60%)
+Year 1: Personal creative enquiry

-At least 5 GCSEs graded 9-4 or A*-C including English at Grade C/4 or above
+At least 5 GCSEs graded 9-5 including English at grade 4 or above

 and preferably an Art based subject.

 The course will prepare you for further study at Foundation Diploma, HND/Degree level.
 Careers in the creative industries include practical fine art and design making, teaching, gallery administration, journalism, architecture, art direction, film, television, curating and restoration.